La Cité de la Méditerranée

 Short walks in the City of the Mediterranean, one of those many privatized public spaces that have become non-places with standardized concepts

-I explore the life-sized model and walk under the gaze of surveillance cameras toward the conquering sentinel towers, like glass soldiers guarding the poverty checkpoints.
+I explore the full-scale model, walking under the gaze of surveillance cameras toward the conquering sentinel towers, glass soldiers at the border posts of poverty.

-The clean lines and shapes of locked-down buildings accompany the crossing of this impersonal, interchangeable world.
+The sleek lines and shapes of locked buildings accompany the crossing of this impersonal, interchangeable world.

-A commercial city, where dynamic customers move from one air conditioning unit to another along the powdered sugar-coated aisles.
+A merchant city, where dynamic customers move from one air-conditioned bubble to another through icing-sugar aisles.

-In the distance, cranes continue to echo the urban conquest to the rhythm of real estate speculation.
+In the distance, cranes echo the urban conquest, fueled by real estate speculation.

 The new City rises from the ground:

-A fantasized skyline traced on tracing paper of the globalized city.
+A skyline fantasized on the tracing paper of the globalized city.